Strongly entangled system-reservoir dynamics with multiphoton pulses beyond the two-excitation limit: Exciting the atom-photon bound state: MPS method

 For reasons of clarity, here, we focus on the state of the reservoir exclusively.
 Typically, the reservoir and the TLS are initially separable so that the TLS can be initialized independently.
 In the time-bin basis, assuming the pulse shape to be constant during one time step, that is, $f(t) = f_k$, $t \in \left[t_k, t_{k+1}\right.\!\!\left[\right.$, $k \in \{1, \dots , N\}$, the initial state is

 A rectangular pulse which starts at $t_\text{start} = t_1$ and ends at $t_\text{end} = t_2$, for example, yields

 where the subscripts in the second line indicate the associated time bins.
 The time bins involved in the pulse cannot be initialized separately but due to their entanglement have to be initialized collectively and are subsequently decomposed into the MPS form.
+For a rectangular single-photon pulse running from time $t_\text{start} = p_1 \Delta t$ to $t_\text{end} = p_N \Delta t$, the matrices $A[p]^{i_p}$ where $p$ denotes the time step and $i_p$ is the respective physical index take the form